kollokollo/X11Basic/README.md

 https://codeberg.org/kollo/X11-Basic_examples

 Please also refer to the home page https://x11-basic.codeberg.page/ .
-Also an up-to-date pdf-version of the manual can be found there.
+Also an up-to-date pdf-version of the user manual can be found there.

-Please read the file X11-Basic-manual.txt (or the .pdf manual) for further information.
+You may want to have a look there for further information.

 ### Important Note:

-    X11-BASIC is free software and comes with NO WARRANTY - read the file COPYING for details
+    X11-BASIC is free software and comes with NO WARRANTY - read the file [COPYING](COPYING) for details

 (Basically that means, free, open source, use and modify as you like, don't incorporate it into non-free software, no warranty of any sort, don't blame me if it doesn't work.)

-    Please read the file INSTALL for compiling instructions.

 Standard Installation
 =====================